 7. It’s not about the people.
 It’s about the brand.

-One of the biggest problems with CrossFit is that the brand seems to be ranked higher than everything else.
+One of the biggest problems with CrossFit is that the brand seems to rank higher than everything else.